stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 Each of these commands might take a few minutes, don't worry if it's taking longer than expected.

 #### Step 1: Install Python 3 with Homebrew
+The first command installs xcode command line tools, if you don't already have them.
+If you do have them, that command will result in an error.
+That's okay.

+The second command installs Homebrew.
+If you already have Homebrew you can skip this step, but running it anyway won't hurt.

+The third command installs the Python 3 binary.
+If you already have this package installed with Homebrew, you'll get a warning.
+That's okay.
 ```bash
 $ xcode-select --install
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"